Overview of Treatment

 You should consult with a medical practitioner before undergoing acupuncture.
 Your doctor may ask you to stop taking non-steroidal anti-inflammatory drugs (NSAIDs), immunosuppressant medication, and blood thinners to reduce your risk of serious complications or infections.
 This procedure should not be performed if the patient has an active infection or symptoms of a cold, flu, or similar malady.
 While acupuncture may help alleviate some of your symptoms, you should not seek treatment until you are no longer contagious.

-Once you arrive at your acupuncture appointment, you will discuss your symptoms and concerns with the licensed practitioner.
+Once you arrive at The Pain Experts of Arizona acupuncture appointments begin with a discussion of your symptoms and concerns with the licensed practitioner.
 They will review the procedure with you before starting the insertion of the needles.
 You may need to sit or lay down on the table, depending on where the practitioner will insert the needles.
 Before inserting the sterile needles, the practitioner will sterilize the skin where they will insert the needles.
 They will then insert the needles at various depths and locations on the body.
 The practitioner may gently move or twirl the needles or apply heat or mild electrical pulses once the needles are in place.

 The needles typically remain in your skin for about ten to twenty minutes before their removal.